This article was updated August 30, 2022

-As stated above, the average median loss was $200,000 per incident, according to a 2018 report from the ACFE.
-If the fraud incident continued for over five years, the average loss grew to $2.2 million; if it continued for 10 years or more, the number could be as high as $5.4 million, according to a 2016 Hiscox study.
+The average median loss was $117,000 per incident according to the ACFE.
+If the fraud incident continued for over five years, the average loss grew to $2.2 million.
+If it continued for 10 years or more, the number could be as high as $5.4 million, according to a 2017 Hiscox study.

 Smaller transactions make theft harder to detect and the origin more difficult to pinpoint.
 Small organizations—or small branches of larger organizations—also tend to have fewer anti-fraud controls in place.
 The lack of these controls can lead to process loopholes and structure gaps, which allow employees an opportunity to exploit an organization.

-In addition to financial loss, a lack of trust may develop between an organization and the employees or the employees and the management team.
+In addition to financial loss, a lack of trust may develop between an organization and its employees or between the employees and the management team.
 The staff might be asked to pull double duty and assist in the investigation at a time when caution should be exercised.